SIRION Biotech Customised Viral Vectors for Cell Modelling, Gene Therapy, and Vaccination Research and Development

 About SIRION Biotech

-The company was set up in 2007 at the IZB in Martinsried near Munich, Germany.
+The company was founded in 2007 at the IZB in Martinsried near Munich, Germany.
 It was designed to shift the paradigm of viral vector technologies and supplies.

 Products and Services